Keyfactor/adoption-and-enablement-examples/AdoptionStrategies/README.md

 1. Click the **Import** button (usually at the top right of the Workflows page).
 2. In the dialog, click **Browse** and select your workflow JSON file.
-3. Review the workflow details shown in the preview.
+3. Review the workflow details in the preview.
 4. Click **Import** to add the workflow to your environment.

 ### 4. Configure and Enable the Workflow